AaronCCWong/Show-Attend-and-Tell/README.md

 - [x] Add BLEU evaluation
 - [ ] Update code to use GPU only when available
 - [ ] Add performance statistics
-- [ ] Allow encoder to use resnet-152 and densenet-161
+- [x] Allow encoder to use resnet-152

 ## References